scaffold-eth/se-2-challenges/README.md

 # 🚩 Challenge #0: 🎟 Simple NFT Example - SpeedRunEthereum

 ![readme-0](https://github.com/scaffold-eth/se-2-challenges/assets/80153681/375b7797-6839-43cd-abe5-fca94d88e300)

 🎫 Create a simple NFT to learn basics of 🏗 Scaffold-ETH 2.
 You'll use [👷‍♀️ HardHat](https://hardhat.org/getting-started/) to compile and deploy smart contracts.
 Then, you'll use a template React app full of important Ethereum components and hooks.
 Finally, you'll deploy an NFT to a public network to share with friends! 🚀

 🌟 The final deliverable is an app that lets users purchase and transfer NFTs.
-Deploy your contracts to a testnet then build and upload your app to a public web server.
+Deploy your contracts to a testnet, then build and upload your app to a public web server.
 Submit the url on [SpeedRunEthereum.com](https://speedrunethereum.com)!

-💬 Meet other builders working on this challenge and get help in the [Challenge 0 Telegram](https://t.me/+Y2vqXZZ_pEFhMGMx) or our [Challenge 0 Discord](https://discord.com/channels/778001331091800065/908425500643455046)
+💬 Meet other builders working on this challenge and get help in the [Challenge 0 Telegram](https://t.me/+Y2vqXZZ_pEFhMGMx)

 ## Checkpoint 0: 📦 Install 📚